-2.2 Please describe the limited liability of investors.
+2.2 Please describe the limited liability of investors in respect of different legal structures and fund types (e.g. PE funds and LPACs).

 Investors are liable for the debts of the AIF to the extent of their contributions.
 Consequently, under normal circumstances, an AIF's creditors cannot claim against the investors' assets.